ReDI-School/intro-java/lesson4/decision.md

         if(condition); // This is mistake, but compiler won't tell you

-        System.out.println("It does not matter if the condition evaluates to true or false: This text will be printed always!");
+        System.out.println("It does not matter if the condition evaluates to true or false: This text is always printed!");
     }
 }
 ```